teknologi-umum/flourite/CONTRIBUTING.md

 Bear in mind to keep your contributions under the [Code of Conduct](./github/CODE_OF_CONDUCT.md) for the community.

+## Brief explanation about the project

+### A background story

+This project was created because the need of a programming language guesser for [Graphene](https://github.com/teknologi-umum/graphene), our own build-from-scratch [Carbon](https://carbon.now.sh) clone without the need of headless browser that does accept a POST request for our [Telegram Bot](https://github.com/teknologi-umum/bot).

+We only found [Guesslang](https://github.com/yoeo/guesslang) to be a solution for that.
+But it's on Python and we can't afford to do a network call (even internally) to Python because of the server's resource limitations.

+Not so long after, we found [ts95/lang-detector](https://github.com/ts95/lang-detector) which guess a programming language by scanning each lines and testing it with regular expressions.
+But the problem is, it's written on Javascript with only CommonJS support, and it only supports a few languages.

+Because what we need is somewhat bigger than to simply make a Pull Request to the repository, we think that it would be better for us to just rewrite it to Typescript and add more language support.

+Then here we are.
+Around 75 commits later, this is our own version for the language detector.

+### How it works

+1. Scans the input string line by line.
+A line is always delimited by `\n`.
+2. For each languages defined on the `src/languages` directory, it will run a regular expression line by line, which returns a point for that language.
+3. If `options.statistic` is set to `true`, it will return an object of the language detected and the statistic for which it was run.
+4. If `options.statistic` is set to `false`, it will only return the language detected as a string.

+### A few considerations

+- We know and fully aware of by using regular expressions, if we are trying to add more and more languages, the library would be slower.
+There is one solution to make regular expressions faster, that is by using [Oniguruma](https://github.com/kkos/oniguruma).
+But, the drawback is that we have to ditch browser support because the Node.js binding requires C++ bindings in which browsers are not supported.
+- To compensate the point above, the regular expressions implementation for each language should be made as minimum and as effective as possible.
+There are no rules on the maximum regular expression for each language, but I would say, if you could do less and still get the job done, it would be great.
+- About the browser support, I just think that it would be nice.
+Because we don't rely on any Node.js standard library, why don't we ship it to browsers?
+You can try it yourself [here](https://flourite.pages.dev/).
+- I am considering to remove the multiple main function output, and just return the object, so the `options.statistics` would always be true regardless.
+It should not have a problem for users because at this point of time (start of October 2021), I don't think many many are using Flourite yet.

+Until this point, you should be able to understand how the library works behind the scene.
+If you have any questions of if you're uncertain about some point, please open up an [issue](https://github.com/teknologi-umum/flourite/issues).

 ## Bug report, ideas, and suggestion

 The [issues](https://github.com/teknologi-umum/flourite/issues) page is a great way to communicate to us.
 Other than that, we have a [Telegram group](https://t.me/teknologi_umum) that you can discuss your ideas into.
 If you're not an Indonesian speaker, it's 100% fine to talk in English there.